-- be towed at a substantial cost to the owner - face a "drop" fee (once car is hooked to be towed) - be ticketed (by the Town of Markham).
+- lose their privilege to park on school property - be towed at a substantial cost to the owner - face a "drop" fee (once car is hooked to be towed) - be ticketed (by the Town of Markham).

 Students who take the bus to school are advised to remember their bus number and pick-up/drop-off times.
 More information about bus routes and times can be found at www.schoolbuscity.com.